Dmitry-Borodkin/voidc/README.md

 ## Contributing
 Of course, contributions are **welcome**!
-But, for the moment, I'm absolute newbie on GitHub, project/community maintaining etc...
+But I must warn you that at this point I am a complete newbie to things like GitHub, project/community support, etc.

 So, for any friendly help (on these topics especially) I'll be greatly appreciated!